tw1107/Springboard-Capstone-House-Price/README.md

-# Springboard-Capston-House-Price: build regression models to leverage attributes of properties to predict sales prices
+# Springboard Capston: House Price - Build regression models to leverage attributes of properties to predict sales prices

 Contains all relevant files on Ames House Dataset with 79 attributes and sales prices for Springboard Capstone 2